tools200ms/AlphaWrap/README.md

 # AlphaWrap
-This is a wrapper for `qemu-system-*` that allows on creation, launch and interaction with QEmu emulated machines in a manner that Docker does.
+This is a wrapper for `qemu-system-*` that allows on creation, launch and interaction with QEmu emulated machines.

+`AlphaWrap` uses concept of `images`, and `containters`.
+Containers are crated from image, images are never modified, only containers can be modified.

-It has been developed as a key tool to support the development and automation of AlpBase Linux, which is specifically designed for ARM platforms, particularly Raspberry Pi boards.
+This tool has been developed to support the development and automation of AlpBase Linux, which is specifically designed for ARM platforms, particularly Raspberry Pi boards.

 ![Made with ChatGPT (accually ChatGPT made this)](./art/AlphaWrap-mini.png)